massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 In any case, keep the `address` and `private_key` of your wallet, you will use it later.

-There is two way of deploying your smart contract, the first one is sending it directly on Massa network using a RPC.
-This is the easiest and straighforward way, described bellow as Option 1.
+There are two ways you can deploy your smart contract.
+The easiest and the recommended way is to deploy the smart contract with the smart-contract toolkit (Option 1 below).

 The second way is to run your own Massa node and use it to access the network (Option 2).